Free Ohio Arrests & Criminal Records: Search Every OH County

 Source: Ohio Department of Rehabilitation and Correction15

-Clicking on the individual’s profile will display more information such as their expected release date or when they would be eligible for parole.
+Clicking on the individual’s profile will display more information, such as their expected release date or when they would be eligible for parole.

 For an easy way to look at all parole violators at large in Ohio, the Ohio Department of Rehabilitation and Correction publishes this information directly on its website.

-If someone is looking for a federally charged inmate, it may be worth checking the Federal Bureau of Prisons as this website shows historical information for anyone who went to federal prison.
-It is important to remember that this website will not clearly state if the inmate is on parole but it will show if they were recently released, which may indicate they are on parole.
+If someone is looking for a federally charged inmate, it may be worth checking the Federal Bureau of Prisons, as this website shows historical information for anyone who went to federal prison.
+It is important to remember that this website will not clearly state if the inmate is on parole, but it will show if they were recently released, which may indicate they are on parole.

 A screenshot from the Federal Bureau of Prisons showing the available options to search for an inmate in custody: Find by name and Find by number; to find by name, the researcher must input the offender's full name, race, age, and sex to narrow the result, the Bureau's logo at the top left corner.